mushroomhostage/BetterDispensers/README.md

 * When activated, sucks up item drops within 8 blocks into the dispenser inventory before dispensing
 * Items dropped from players automatically vacuumed up within 2 blocks, no need to activate
 * Player arrows hitting the dispenser will be added as well
-* Arrows hitting the dispenser from skeletons will not be added by default, but can be changed
+* Arrows hitting the dispenser from skeletons will not be added by default, but can be enabled

 ### Accelerator